MacDill streamlines commercial vehicle access at Tanker Way Gate

-U.S. Air Force Airman 1st Class Jean-Pierre Tshamala, 6th Security Forces Squadron entry controller, inspects a vehicle at MacDill Air Force Base, Florida, Feb.
-9, 2026.
-The 6th SFS implemented a new process at Tanker Way Gate to streamline installation access for delivery and commercial vehicles, including household goods shipments.
-(U.S. Air Force photo by Airman 1st Class Autumn Lindor)
+MACDILL AIR FORCE BASE, Fla. — The 6th Security Forces Squadron implemented a new process Dec.15 at Tanker Way Gate to streamline installation access for delivery and commercial vehicles, including household goods shipments.

+The updated procedure allows base residents and units expecting deliveries to submit required driver information in advance, reducing wait times and eliminating the need for sponsors to meet vehicles at the gate.

+Under the previous process, sponsors were required to be physically present at Tanker Way Gate to escort or sponsor commercial drivers upon arrival.
+The new process enables sponsors to submit driver details through the Tanker Way organizational inbox at least 72 hours prior to arrival.
+Once verified, security forces can issue a pass in advance.

 |Date Taken: